Services and Programs Offered by the Family Support Division Springfield MO

 Child custody cases can be complicated and challenging.
 If you are having issues with child support, child custody modifications, visitation rights, or other custody problems, make sure to hire a compassionate and capable child custody lawyer.

 The Temporary Assistance for Needy Families is yet another family support program whose goal is to provide cash benefits to eligible low-income families with children.
 However, the money must be used for the children in that household.
 If your application is approved, you must participate in employment and training services through the Missouri Work Assistance program, which will help the recipients get the skills to find a job.
 The amount of benefits is determined by several factors.

 The Family Support Division also offers other programs and services you can apply for.
 You don’t have to apply personally for any of these services.
 If you need help filling out the paperwork or understand about the services offered, you can have an authorized representative explain to you everything you need to know.

 Although an authorized representative can be your family member or a facility like a nursing home, a qualified family law attorney can also help.
 At Masterson Law, clients are not just case files.
 Summer Masterson-Goethals, a former legal aid attorney, has more than 20 years of experience and she is committed to assist however she can.

 How to Contact Springfield MO Family Support Division

-Whether you need help applying for services, you think you have been wrongfully denied services, or you have another family legal issue, contact Masterson Law for help and free consultation.
+Whether you need help applying for family support services, you think you have been wrongfully denied services, or you have another family legal issue, contact Masterson Law for help and free consultation.
 Our law firm will give you peace of mind and look out for your best interests.